Sir Michael Fleming Knight

 • Background Information.
 720

-The next time the name Michael le Fleming, it up is in the Black book of the Exchequer.
+The name Michael le Fleming, is in the Black book of the Exchequer.
 King Stephen founded the Abbey of Furness in 1126/27, and bestowed upon its abbot almost regal privileges.
 According to the Black Book of the Exchequer, the lands of Michael le Fleming were specially exempted from the exercise of the privileges claimed by the Abbey of Furness.
 Michael le Fleming was a benefactor to the abbey, and in 1153, while John de Cancefield was abbot, bestowed up it the estate of Fordeboc.

 Michael le Fleming had three sons, William, who inherited Aldingham; Richard who married Elizabeth, daughter and eventually heiress of Adam de Urswick.
 It is through Elizabeth that he acquired the manor of Coniston, Coniston Hall became the residence of this branch of the family; and Daniel, the third son, was a cleric in the Chetham Library.

-~Families of Lancashire and Cheshire, pg.
-243-245
+~Families of Lancashire and Cheshire, pp. 243-245

 • Background Information.
 193

-Newsgroups: soc.genealogy.medieval
+soc.genealogy.medieval

 From: butlergrtATaol.com